epsilon07/epsilon07/README.md

 - 👋 Hi, I’m @epsilon07 I'm French and freshly graduated with a Master's degree in Data Science.
-- I'm looking for a work opportunity abroad
+- I'm looking for a job opportunity abroad
 - 👀 I’m interested in Data Science, Machine Learning and Mathematics in general
 - <3 Python